learn-co-curriculum/active-record-associations-and-migrations/README.md

 ```

 Okay, now both sides of the relationships are updated, but so far all the work
 we've done has been with temporary instances of Artist and Song.
-In order to
+To persist
-persist these relationships, we can use Active Record's `save` functionality:
+these relationships, we can use Active Record's `save` functionality:

 ```bash
 [8] pry(main)> adele.save